huschkaa/fend-project-memory-game-master/README.md

 ```
 ## Instructions

 The memory game is a classic card matching game.
-You will be able to test how well you are able to memorize the location of cards and match them.
+You will be able to test how well you are able to memorize the location of cards and matchs them.

 **How to Win**
 * You match 8 different card pairings.